-Not only is Snyder a holistic health expert and the go-to guru for many celebrities, but she also just launched a brand-new SleepWell System, which is a complete guide for getting deeper, more restful sleep and ultimately creating a healthy, happy sleep homeostasis for those struggling to get their nightly quota.
+Not only is Snyder a holistic health expert and the go-to guru for many celebrities, but she also offers the SleepWell System, which is a complete guide for getting deeper, more restful sleep and ultimately creating healthy, happy sleep homeostasis for those struggling to get their nightly quota.
 "We know, of course, eating and exercise are very important, but sleep is a really vital aspect of wellness," she emphasizes.
 "It's when our cells rejuvenate; it's when even our brain detoxifies itself.
 It helps to balance our hormones, and our system functions better when we sleep better, all around.
 This is why it's essential that we prioritize eliminating the factors that cause us to have restless nights of sleep."

 1. Sip Something Soothing